 Recruitment Impact: Track whether speakers' companies see increased job applications or whether attendees change career focus based on presentations.

-Knowledge Application: Follow up after 3-6 months to determine if attendees implemented techniques in production.
+Knowledge Application: Follow up after several months to determine if attendees implemented techniques in production.
 Real impact matters more than immediate satisfaction scores.

 Future Trends in Gaming AI Speaking

 Generative AI transforms game production pipelines rapidly.
-Midjourney and Stable Diffusion already generate concept art at 70% of major studios.
-DALL-E 3 integration in Unity 2024.1 enables real-time texture generation.
+Midjourney, Stable Diffusion, and similar tools already generate concept art at many major studios.
+Integration of generative AI into game engines enables new workflows for texture generation and asset creation.
 Speakers must address practical applications, not just possibilities.

 Neural rendering technologies like NeRFs (Neural Radiance Fields) and Gaussian Splatting enable photorealistic game environments from minimal data.
-Nvidia's Neuralangelo can reconstruct game-ready 3D scenes from phone videos.
+Nvidia's research in this area demonstrates potential for reconstructing game-ready 3D scenes from video footage.
 Speakers need understanding of both rendering pipelines and neural network architectures.

 Cloud gaming infrastructure changes AI deployment models.
-Google Stadia's failure taught lessons about latency sensitivity.
+The challenges Google faced with Stadia taught lessons about latency sensitivity.
 Microsoft xCloud and Nvidia GeForce NOW demonstrate viable approaches.
 Speakers should address edge computing, predictive input handling, and distributed AI processing.

 Partner with specialized speaker bureaus that understand gaming's unique culture and technical requirements.
 Verify speakers' industry credentials through shipped titles, not just employment history.
 Plan for interactive demonstrations, provide robust technical infrastructure, and prepare for engaged audiences who challenge superficial claims.